fontlabcom/getgo-fonts/docs/ocra.md

 ---

-## GetGo Ocra
+## GG Ocra

-GetGo Ocra is a simple OCR font.
+GG Ocra is a simple OCR font.
 ANSI characters are follow the OCR-A standard (ANSI X3.17-1977), and JIS characters follow the OCR-BK standard (JIS X 9003-1980).

 It contains 177 glyphs, and supports 174 characters from the Unicode blocks: Basic Latin, Halfwidth and Fullwidth Forms, Latin-1 Supplement.